Fundacion-de-Neurociencias/GeneForgeLang/docs/index.md

 ---

-*GeneForgeLang - Empowering genomic research through structured workflows and AI-powered analysis.*
+*GeneForgeLang - The Symbolic Language for Biological Reasoning*